spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/0-index.md

 # Stream Processing

-Discuss at a high level what is covered in the following guides.
-We start off using only Spring Cloud Stream and then introduce Spring Cloud Data Flow.
+In this stream processing guide, you will see how you can:

+- develop, test and deploy an individual streaming application
+- create a streaming pipeline using those individual applications in Spring Cloud Data Flow